 Wild horse habitat has decreased by 41% since 1971, including a net loss of 15.5 million acres of BLM land from which wild horses have been eliminated.

-FACT 2: About four out of every 10 federally protected wild horses and burros live not free on the range, where they belong, but in a government holding facility.
+FACT 2: About 36% of federally protected wild horses and burros live not free on the range, where they belong, but in a government holding facility.

 FACT 3: The BLM intends to reduce the wild horse and burro population down to the level that existed in 1971 when Congress deemed that they were “fast disappearing” and needed to be protected.